 The Initiative zur sozialen Rehabilitation e.V.
 (Initiative…e.V) is a NGO and aims to improve the social participation of people with impairments.
-At this time the Initiative…e.V. employs … persons which cover … full-time jobs.
-The Organisation which is active in the field of non-residential services with people who are disadvantaged because of addiction, psychiatric problems, drug dependency, and learning disabilities and with young people in special social difficulties, has 30 years of experience with the resource-oriented support of disadvantaged groups, with the elimination of participation obstacles, the promotion of inclusion and equal chances.
+At this time the Initiative…e.V. employs over 120 persons.
+The organisation is active in the field of non-residential services with people who are disadvantaged because of addiction, psychiatric problems, drug dependency, and learning disabilities and with young people in special social difficulties.
+We have over 30 years of experience with the resource-oriented support of disadvantaged groups, with the elimination of participation obstacles, the promotion of inclusion and equal chances.

 The Initiative…e.V. has been founded in connection with the dissolution of the long-term psychiatry.
-The Organisation aims to realise self-determination, participation, inclusion and equal opportunities in care services and in the end a largely independent life.
-The focus of its work is the development of services and concepts that lead to more user orientation and reduce obstacles to inclusion.
+We aim to realise self-determination, participation, inclusion and equal opportunities in care services and in the end a largely independent life.
+The focus of its work is the development of innovative services and concepts that lead to more user orientation and reduce obstacles to inclusion.

-F.O.K.U.S. is the training department of the Initiative…e.V. and has twenty years of experience with educational services in community oriented psychiatric care and user involvement.
+F.O.K.U.S. is the educational and consulting department of the Initiative…e.V. and has twenty years of experience with educational services in community oriented psychiatric care and user involvement.
 The main focus of our qualification programmes, training courses, supervision and organisational consulting lies on:

 - the demand for services and processes that avoid or reduce residential and in-patient care.